BhanuPrakashYarajarla/hackelerate-project/README.md

-# 🗣️ Vaakpragna - AI-Powered Public Speaking & Debate Trainer
+# 🗣️ Vaakpragna - AI Communication Companion

 Vaakpragna is an AI-driven platform designed to help users improve public speaking and debate skills through real-time analysis and intelligent feedback.
 It includes facial gesture tracking, text and audio analysis, and an AI debate partner.